 In contrast, die casting relies on pressure to inject molten metal into the mould.
 This process is the most common approach in permanent mould casting.

-The advantage of permanent mould casting and gravity casting
+What are the advantage of permanent mould casting and gravity casting?

 Advantages of permanent mould casting include:

 - The reusable mould